 - Monitor performance and conformance of IT

-Although the terminology may be different, all process objectives kept the same format.
+Although the terminology may differ, all process objectives kept the same format.
 Thus, every governance or management objective still provides metrics and suggested activities.

-While COBIT 5 focused on five core principles that appeared to be distinct from one another, COBIT 2019 looks at the way these principles integrate.
-Each component, now called “Core Processes,” incorporate how to set up the controls as well as the different governance needs.
+While COBIT 5 focused on five core principles that appeared to be distinct, COBIT 2019 looks at how these principles integrate.
+Each component, now called “Core Processes,” incorporates how to set up the controls and the different governance needs.
 Thus, rather than having two separate sections that users need to integrate on their own, COBIT 2019 focuses on providing a list that starts with objectives and then drills down to how to set those up within the IT environment as well as how to align them to skill and culture within your company.

 COBIT 2019 changes several terms while keeping the fundamental principles in place.
 “Enablers” are now “Components of the Governance System.”
 “IT Related Goals” are now called “Alignment Goals.”
 “Process Guidance” is changed to “Governance/Management Objectives” to reinforce the integration of the various components.

 New Management Objectives